≡ Menu

 Fortunately…

-Breeders began breeding Bulldogs with shorter legs and larger heads.
-This new “type” of Bulldog bred no longer needed to be as aggressive as his predecessor which is why our modern day Bulldogs are just big sweethearts compared to their ancient ancestry.
+Post-19th century Bulldogs have had it more accessible than their earlier ancestors.
+You see, once they were no longer needed to bait bulls, breeders began to breed these magnificent animals for other purposes.
+Purposes like companionship.
+As a result, breeders began breeding Bulldogs with shorter legs and larger heads.
+This new “type” of Bulldog no longer needed to be as aggressive as his predecessor, which is why our modern-day Bulldogs are big sweethearts compared to their ancient ancestry.

 These new “modern” bulldogs…

-It never hurts to have a celebrity admirer in your corner which is exactly what these dogs had in the name of Sir Winston Churchill, the former Prime Minister of Great Britain, of course….
+Then, they quickly became the quintessential symbol of Britain, which is why they’re often referred to as English Bulldogs or British Bulldogs.
+Plus, it never hurts to have a celebrity admirer in your corner, precisely what these dogs had in the name of Sir Winston Churchill, the former Prime Minister of Great Britain, of course….
 The Bulldog even has that famous Churchillian jowl, believe it or not!

-The Bulldog was brought to America in the 19th century where he proved to be an instant hit.
+The Bulldog was brought to America in the 19th century, where he was an instant hit.
 Everyone wanted a Bulldog for a pet.
-As a result, it didn’t take long for the American Kennel Club (AKC) to recognized the Bulldog in 1886.
-There was even a Bulldog Club of America, formed shortly afterwards by their owners in 1890.
+As a result, it didn’t take long for the American Kennel Club (AKC) to recognize the Bulldog in 1886.
+There was even a Bulldog Club of America, formed shortly afterward by their owners in 1890.

-Also created a “trend” by many universities and organizations across America to adopted the Bulldog as their mascot.
+His popularity also created a “trend” by many universities and organizations across America to adopt the Bulldog as their mascot.
 For example:

 • Yale adopted a Bulldog by the name of Handsome Dan as its mascot,

-• And the University of Georgia had a Bulldog called Uga as their mascot just to name a few.
+• And the University of Georgia had a Bulldog called Uga as their mascot, to name a few.

 Unfortunately…

-The Bulldog thick coat, that can come in a variety of colors including: fawn, white, red or piebald, will certainly make him over heat in the wrong environment as well as a shortend or flattened face that can lead to all sorts of breathing difficulties including a condition known as brachycephalic syndrome.
+There’s not all that much one can do about that because the “modern-day” Bulldogs have been bred to “accentuate” certain “traits.”
+Traits that make them susceptible to overheating and making “breathing” a chore!
+For example, the Bulldog’s thick coat, which can come in a variety of colors including fawn, white, red, or piebald, will undoubtedly make him overheat in the wrong environment as well as a shortened or flattened face that can lead to all sorts of breathing difficulties including a condition known as a brachycephalic syndrome.

-If you have a pool at home, it’s better not to get a bulldog pup from a breeder, as he cannot swim.
-He is too “heavy” to swim and can barely keep his head above water.
+Bulldogs also have a unique corkscrew-type tail.
+Don’t be surprised if your breeder automatically amputates or recommends amputating them to prevent or reduce the risk of future infection.
+On a side note, if you have a pool at home, it’s better not to get a bulldog pup from a breeder, as he cannot swim.
+He is too “heavy” to float and can barely keep his head above water.

 Well, he does!
 And kids love him back!
-So if your thinking about getting a dog and introducing him or her to a household with children in it, this may be just the “kind” of dog you’re looking for.
+So, if you’re considering getting a dog and introducing it to a household with children, this may be just the “kind” of dog you’re looking for.
+We should point out that the Bulldog is an indoor do and does not tolerate hot weather all that well.
+So, if you live in parts of the country, you may consider that a bulldog may not suit you.

 Also…

-Bulldogs in general will slobber all over the place and they snore… a lot!
+Bulldogs will drool all over the place and snore… a lot!
 So, if you think this might bother you, you may also want to rethink adopting a Bulldog puppy.

 • Hip issues,